CaviarAndHeels/first-github-repo/README.md

 first-github-repo
 =================

-learning and teaching myself how to use github
+learning and teaching myself how to use github, this seems much more complicated then it's supposed to be...